 Treating fibro fog

 Something that may help those with fibro fog to remember better is a technique called verbalization.
-When a person says something out loud, it helps him to cement the words or thoughts in his short-term memory.
-So when meeting someone new or learning a new word, for example, it helps to say the name or word aloud once or twice.
+When a person says something out loud, it helps cement the words or thoughts in the short-term memory.
+When meeting someone new or learning a new word, for example, it helps to say the name or word aloud once or twice.
 You might also consider finding ways to avoid distraction.
-For example, you could turn the ringer on your phone off when concentrating on a task, or conduct nonurgent business via e-mail instead of on the phone.
+For example, you could turn the ringer on your phone off when concentrating on a task or conduct non-urgent business via e-mail instead of on the phone.

-Another thing that may help is using the drug methylphenidate (brand name Ritalin), which is approved for treating attention deficit disorder (ADD).
+Using the drug methylphenidate (brand name Ritalin), which is approved for treating attention deficit disorder (ADD), may also help.
 Ritalin appears to have short-term benefits for naming speed and cognitive functioning in people with fibromyalgia.
-In some short clinical trials, Ritalin was able to reduce the time delay in the lexical/word-retrieval clock by approximately 50%, so that word information was back in partial sync with other streams of neural information.
+In some short clinical trials, Ritalin was able to reduce the time delay in the lexical/word-retrieval clock by approximately 50 percent, so that word information was back in partial sync with other streams of neural information.
 This change occurred in tandem with broadly improved cognitive functioning.

 Ritalin is a controlled substance and requires a monthly written prescription, which can make using it inconvenient.
-However, if a person’s fibro fog is bad enough to significantly impair his functioning, he may feel it’s worth the trouble.
-Other medicines sometimes used for attention deficit disorder, such as Adderall (a combination of amphetamine and dextroamphetamine) and atomoxetine (Strattera), may also be helpful for the cognitive symptoms of fibromyalgia.
+However, if a person’s fibro fog is bad enough to significantly impair functioning, it may be worth the trouble.
+Other medicines sometimes used for ADD, such as Adderall (a combination of amphetamine and dextroamphetamine) and atomoxetine (Strattera), may also be helpful for the cognitive symptoms of fibromyalgia.